Prag8855/aab/content/guides/german-health-insurance.md

 The [*Künstlersozialkasse*](/glossary/K%C3%BCnstlersozialkasse) (KSK) is a social fund for freelance artists, publicists and art teachers.
 It's funded by the government, and by businesses who hire freelance artists.[^25] When you are a KSK member, they pay half of your [health insurance](/glossary/gesetzliche%20Krankenversicherung), and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung).

-If you can, you should apply for the *Künstlersozialkasse*.
+If you qualify, apply for the *Künstlersozialkasse*.
 It's a really good deal.

 **[How to apply for the KSK ➞](/guides/ksk-kuenstlersozialkasse)**